awsdocs/amazon-kendra-developer-guide/doc_source/data-source-s3.md

 # Using an Amazon S3 data source<a name="data-source-s3"></a>

-Use an Amazon S3 data source when you document repository is an S3 bucket\.
+Use an Amazon S3 data source when your document repository is an S3 bucket\.

 You must create an index before you create a data source\.
 You provide the index identifier as a parameter to the [CreateDataSource](API_CreateDataSource.md) operation\.